dthtien/easyship-challenges/task_4.md

 ## Motivation
 To keep track of record changes, we need a logging module that saves all record changes for multiple models.

-## Approaches: Store change via callback
+## Approach: Capture and store data changes to databse via callback

 ### Step 1: create audit Model
 - Migration